guiltysyndicate/Unofficial-Quests-For_DayZ-Expansion/chernarusplus/Profile/ExpansionMod/Quests/Quests/README.md

 # Loadout Notes
-If a Loadout has external dependencies, they will be noted here.
+If a Quest has external dependencies, they will be noted here.

 ## MMGTanLoadout
 This requires the ```@MMG - Mightys Military Gear``` mod to be installed.
 ID ```2663169692```